May 29 thru June 12, 2021, Eastbound to Begin Summer Travels

-Since we have passes to the Desert Botanical Gardens we visit often.
+Since we have passes to the Desert Botanical Gardens in Phoenix, AZ, we visit often.
 The flora were in full bloom and as a bonus, we spotted some fauna as well.

 Bishop's Cap ( Astrophytum myriostigma) is an endangered species from north-central Mexico.